Business migration to NSW

 Effective 1 March 2016, applicants seeking NSW nomination for the 188A visa are able to apply with a new easy-to-use application form that replaces the "Business Commitment" document previously required with the NSW nomination application.
 The new form has straightforward questions that ask the applicant to provide an overview of their proposed business intentions in NSW.

 The new form does not remove the requirement for 188A nominees to set up a business in Sydney and/or regional NSW, but removes some of the unnecessary paperwork in the early stages of the application process.
 Applicants who are granted a visa and migrate to NSW are required to update the NSW Department of Industry of their business activity within 12 months of moving to NSW.
 Find out more by subscribing to our e-newsletter.

 Business Innovation and Investment (BIIP) visa

-NSW nominates suitable applicants to apply for a business or investor visa under the Department of Immigration and Border Protection's (DIBP) Business Innovation and Investment Program (BIIP).
-To be eligible for NSW nomination you must meet the NSW nomination criteria and DIBP visa criteria.
+NSW nominates suitable applicants to apply for a business or investor visa under the Business Innovation and Investment Program (BIIP).
+To be eligible for NSW nomination you must meet the NSW nomination criteria and Department of Home Affairs visa criteria.

 The Business Innovation and Investment visa program is a two stage process for most applicants.